Covering Cancer?

 “I saw it in The Times… Life styles are made, not born.”

-Advertisement for The New York Times
+Advertisement by The New York Times

 United States Tobacco and Candy Journal